Arizona Wranglers: Transaction with the Chicago Blitz

 Diethrich wanted to take the Blitz name with him to Arizona, but Hoffman rebuffed him.
-As a result, Diethrich rebranded his team as the "New" Arizona Wranglers.
+As a result, Diethrich rebranded his team as the "new" Arizona Wranglers.
 While the USFL was active, the league considered the 1983 and 1984 Wranglers to be the same franchise, even though almost all the players were different.

 The deal transformed the Wranglers from a cellar-dweller to a league powerhouse almost overnight.
-However, trading a team that had been, at worst, the third-best team in the league for a lesser version of one of the worst teams in the league raised questions about the USFL's credibility—especially in Chicago.
+However, the trade raised questions about the USFL's credibility.
+The questions were particularly loud in Chicago.
+While the old Blitz had been at worst, the third-best team in the league, the new Blitz were a lesser version of one of the worst teams in the league.
 The Blitz would never recover, and would be effectively euthanized at the end of the season (Eddie Einhorn was awarded a replacement Chicago franchise, but it never played a down).

 1984 season

 The 1984 Wranglers finished in a tie for first in the Western Division.
 In the playoffs, they upset the powerful Houston Gamblers, then defeated the Los Angeles Express for the conference title.
 Although the Express had a better record, the game was played at Sun Devil Stadium because the Express' home field, Los Angeles Memorial Coliseum, was being readied for the 1984 Summer Olympics.
 To accommodate the oppressive summer heat in the state, as well as the ABC Sports television schedule, the game kicked off at 8:30 p.m. local time (11:30 p.m.
 Eastern time).

 The Wranglers' run ended in the championship game with a 23–3 defeat by the Philadelphia Stars in what would be Allen's last game as a professional coach.
 Quarterback Greg Landry retired after the season.
 Allen retired as coach in September 1984, but remain involved with the team.
 Allen named assistant coach Paul Lanham as head coach.

 The Wranglers intended to change to red jerseys for the 1984 season, but the league office had put in a rule that stated any team changing jersey colors (in this case, blue to red) had to wait one season before doing so.
+This forced Arizona to wear its white jerseys the entire season.